Skip to main content

 </UserControl>

-Implement ICustomInspector in your custom inspector's ViewModel class.
+Implement ICustomInspector in your ViewModel class for custom inspectors.

 Implementation Example